Sarthak-22/MPU6050-IMU-session/README.md

 ## Electronics Club

 ### Instructions
-* Download this Github repo as a zip folder (At the top left,)
+* Download this Github repo as a zip folder (At the top left, click on a greenish-yellow tab which says 'code'.
+Click on 'Download zip')
+*